Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 14, 2014

 11. Ximage

-Jogger2 almost 10 years ago
+Jogger2 about 10 years ago

 The :“flying wedge” was popular in football then, and there were a lot of injuries, including broken bones.
 As a result of Roosevelt’s threat, rules were changed to make football safer.
 One rule required teams to have players near the scrimmage line at the start of a play.
 This was to prevent formation of the flying wedge.